TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Pageview/Index.rst

     The templates are expected in a subfolder :path:`Pages` or :path:`pages`.

-    Fluid partials are searched for in a subfolder called :path:`Partials` or :path:`partials`, layouts in :path:`Layouts` or :path:`layouts`.
+    Fluid partials are looked up in a sub-directory called :path:`Partials` or :path:`partials`, layouts in :path:`Layouts` or :path:`layouts`.

     The name of the used page layout (:ref:`Backend layout <t3coreapi:be-layout>`) is resolved automatically.

-    The paths are considered from the largest to the smallest priority.
+    The paths are evaluated from highest to lowest priority.

 ..  _cobj-pageview-paths-example: